working-group-two/docs.wgtwo.com/docs/subscriber-location-how-to.md

 - OPERATOR
 ---

-# Locate subscriber
+# Get subscriber network information

 These APIs allow you to get network information regarding a subscription.
 In order to access this API your credentials need to have the `subscription.network:read` rights.

 ## `GetNetworkInfoForSubscriber`

-Retrieve the network the subscriber is connected, by providing the subscriber phone number.
+Retrieve information about the network the subscriber is connected to, by providing the subscriber phone number.
 A subscription may have multiple SIMs.
 In that case, the list will include one entry per ICCID.

 ### `GetNetworkInfoForSubscriber` gRPC sample